CYPRUS AIRPORTS EMBRACE MORE CONNECTIONS

 NUMBERS ON TARGET

 Despite some adverse conditions and a challenging start to the previous year, recent figures have indicated promising signs for the tourism sector on the island.
 June, July & August are the months that usually perform particularly well.
 The increase in passenger numbers, arriving during these months, has often beaten previous records year on year.
 Direct flights to the United Kingdom, which remains the island’s biggest visitor market, have increased and this has helped to maintain high numbers.
 The industry, however, still faces challenges with a dramatic drop in direct flight availability from other important European markets.
 This has made it more difficult for Cyprus to attract visitors from countries that include France, Denmark, and Sweden, impacting the tourist sector negatively.
-This, as well as the introduction of new European-wide visa controls, is also expected to negatively impact future visitor numbers to the island.
+This, as well as the introduction of new visa controls, may negatively impact future visitor numbers to the island.

 AN AMBITIOUS STRATEGY